formio/help.form.io/_paragraphs/developer/integrations/filestorage/dropbox.md

 slug: dropbox-storage
 weight: 300
 ---
-The Dropbox storage provider allows using the [Dropbox](https://www.dropbox.com){:target="_blank"}  service for storing files within your application.
+The Dropbox storage provider allows using the [Dropbox](https://www.dropbox.com){:target="_blank"}  service for storing files within your project.

-Because of the way that the Dropbox service works, every user who needs to upload or download the files must authenticate with [Dropbox Oauth](#dropbox-oauth) so that they have an access token to interact with the Dropbox API.
-There are no other special settings in the project settings to get the Dropbox storage provider working besides setting up the Dropbox OAuth Authentication.

-Files are uploaded to a User's dropbox account.
-In order for other users of the application to be able to access those files they must be uploaded to a shared folder among them.
-See [How do I share a folder with others?](https://www.dropbox.com/help/274){:target="_blank"} for how to set up a shared folder.
-Once the folder containing all the files is shared among members of the application, they will be able to upload, download and share the files amongst each other.
+To connect your project to Dropbox, go to Project Settings->File Storage->Dropbox.
+Click the Connect to Dropbox button.
+A window will open asking you to authorize Form.io to access your Dropbox account.
+After allowing it you should see "Your project is connected to a Dropbox account."
+This indicates that your project has successfully connected.

+Next add a File component to a form and select "Dropbox" as the storage provider.
+Save the form.

+All files added to that file component should now be immediately added to the Dropbox folder.
+Files are limited to 150MB.